tozny/e3db-php/README.md

 ## Documentation

-General E3DB documentation is [on our web site](https://tozny.com/documentation/e3db/).
+General TozStore documentation is [on our developer site](https://developers.tozny.com).

 ## Contributing